LiamConnors/transit-data-in-python/docs/tutorials/realtime-dashboard/1-setup.md

 pip install requests gtfs-realtime-bindings dash
 ```

-You should see a success message for each package installed.

 ## Validate the environment

-Finally, run `pip list` and you should see a list of packages like the following that includes `requests`, `gtfs-realtime-bindings`, and `dash`.
+Run `pip list` and you should see a list of packages like the following that includes `requests`, `gtfs-realtime-bindings`, and `dash`.

 <!-- no-test -->
 ```sh